Veterinarian Licensure Application Process

 - Be sure you have read the NAVLE Bulletin of Information for Candidates (available online at www.nbvme.org) and that you understand the procedures and deadlines for applying for and taking the NAVLE.

-- If you apply for NAVLE approval through the North Dakota Board, you are indicating you wish to be licensed in North Dakota.
-Once you pass the NAVLE you may request score transfers (currently $80 per online transfer) to additional licensing boards.
+- If you apply for NAVLE approval through North Dakota, you are indicating you wish to be licensed in North Dakota, and your score will be reported to the North Dakota Board.
+Once you pass the NAVLE you may request score transfers to additional licensing boards.
 This service is offered by the AAVSB at www.aavsb.org.

-- After the Board has approved your application, we will notify the National Board of Veterinary Medical Examiners (NBVME).
-The NBVME will send you, no later than September 25 for the November-December testing window and February 27 for the April testing window, an email message with instructions on how to access and download your Scheduling Permit on-line.
-The information on how to access Scheduling Permits will also be posted on NBVME's wesite as soon as it is available.
-See the NAVLE candidate bulletin for additional scheduling information.
+- The NBVME will send you, no later than September 25th for the November-December testing window and February 27 for the April testing window, an email message with instructions on how to access and download your Scheduling and Admissions Permit on-line.

 If you have passed the NAVLE and are applying for a license to practice veterinary medicine in North Dakota:

-- You must complete the North Dakota state application.
-(If you were approved to take the NAVLE through North Dakota, you have already filled out this application and will not be required to do so again.)
-The Board normally holds its state licensure examinations in Bismarck, ND two times per year.
+- You must complete the North Dakota application.
+The Board holds its state licensure examinations in Bismarck two times per year, usually in June and December.
 You must be present.
 Once you graduate, you may apply for a temporary permit to practice in the state until the next examination is given.

 - All requested information must be provided and the state license application must be notarized.